Mixed $\ell$-adic complexes for schemes over number fields: Construction of the stable homotopic -functor

 where $i'=\id_Y\times g$, $i''(x,y)=(x,y,g(y))$, $i'''=\id_X\times(gf)$ and $p',p'',p''',q$ are the obvious projections.
 Then $\theta_g=\theta_{p'}\circ\theta_{i'}$ and $\theta_{gf}=\theta_{p'''}\circ \theta_{i'''}$.
 So it suffices to prove that : \begin{itemize} \item[(a)] $\theta_q\circ\theta_{i''i}=\theta_{i'''}$; \item[(b)] $\theta_{i''i}=\theta_{i''}\theta_{i}$; \item[(c)] $\theta_{p''}\circ\theta_q=\theta_{p'}\circ\theta_{p''}$; \item[(d)] $\theta_{p''}\circ\theta_{i''}=\theta_{i'}\circ\theta_p$.

 \end{itemize}

 Point (b) follows from Corollary \ref{cor_i^*} and point (c) from the explicit formula for the inverse image of a projection in Corollary \ref{cor_inverse_image_projection}.
-The other two compatibilities can easily be proved directly. \footnotevar{Ooooh yeah ?}
+The other two compatibilities can easily be proved directly. \end{proof}